feathersjs/feathers/docs/guides/basics/authentication.md

 <BlockQuote type="info">

-For SQL databases, creating a user with the same email address will only work once, then fail since it already exists in the database.
+For SQL databases, creating a user with the same email address will only work once, then fail since it already exists.
+With the default database selection, you can reset your database by removing the `feathers-chat.sqlite` file and running `npm run migrate` to initialise it again.

 </BlockQuote>